jerzy-kurowski/Larixon/README.md

 # Larixon

 Welcome to the Larixon!
-This application is designed to help you manage bets easily and efficiently.
+This application is designed to view and place adverts.

 ## Getting Started